OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ##### KeyStore

 The [Android KeyStore](https://www.androidauthority.com/use-android-keystore-store-passwords-sensitive-information-623779/ "Use Android KeyStore") supports relatively secure credential storage.
-As of Android 4.3 (API Level 18), it provides public APIs for storing and using app-private keys.
+As of Android 4.3 (API level 18), it provides public APIs for storing and using app-private keys.
 An app can use a public key to create a new private/public key pair for encrypting application secrets, and it can decrypt the secrets with the private key.

 You can protect keys stored in the Android KeyStore with user authentication in a confirm credential flow.
 The user's lock screen credentials (pattern, PIN, password, or fingerprint) are used for authentication.